navyenzo/blTimerAPI/README.md

 ## How do I use it?

-The blTimer class can be used with any type of function such as a function, a functor, a lambda function, with any number of arguments
+The blTimer class can be used with any type of function such as a function, a functor, a lambda function, member functions, with any number of arguments

-The blTimerAPI also includes a blMemberFunctionWrapper object used to wrap member functions to use with the timer

 Here's an example code where we feed a functor to our timer, and set the timer period to 1 second (that means it fires every second), set its total duration to 5 seconds (it stops firing after 5 seconds) and set its maximum number of firings to -1 (it means it never stops firing until it runs for "duration" seconds)